Project News

 On June 28, deals worth Sh10 billion were signed in Nairobi at a conference that was attended by a 60-member American delegation led by U.S. Under-Secretary for Trade Gilbert Kaplan.

-Some of the key deals signed on that day include a Sh4.5 billion contract between Rendeavour and Unity Homes for the construction of 1,200 low-cost homes at Tatu City in Ruiru, and a Sh2 billion deal between Kenya and American firm Medtronic for establishment of a dialysis centre in Nairobi.
+Key deals signed that day include a Sh4.5 billion contract between Rendeavour and Unity Homes for 1,200 low-cost homes at Tatu City in Ruiru and a Sh2 billion deal between Kenya and American firm Medtronic for a dialysis center in Nairobi.

 A Sh1 billion credit line to Victoria Commercial Bank from the World Business Capital, a global small and medium enterprise (SME) financier, was signed.